semerj/hospital-safety-score/README.md

 Python scraping exercise

-no one should every use this ever
+no one should ever use this ever